Recent Posts

 7:00 AM

-With this report, we update our data-driven Kalinowski Family Dining Index for Q4 to +0.9%.
-This is the one-year figure, lapping the -28.3% number from Q4 2020, the +37.4% figure from Q4 2021, and the +4.0% number from Q4 2022.
-Comparing to Q4 2019 levels — a four-year (pre-pandemic) basis — the Kalinowski Family Dining Index for Q4 2023 is at +3.5%.
-This is the lowest such number of any major U.S. restaurant industry segment.
-Our latest numbers are based on our latest proprietary checks/data as regards same-store sales performance for this segment during October, November, and December.
+With this report, we update our data-driven Kalinowski Fast-Casual Index for Q4 to +6.3%.
+Comparing to Q4 2019 levels — a five-year (pre-pandemic) basis — the Kalinowski Fast-Casual Index for Q4 2024 is at +44.7%.
+This +44.7% figure is the best of any major restaurant sector.
+Our latest fast-casual numbers are based on our proprietary checks/data as regards same-store sales performance for this segment during October, November, and December.

 Read More »